 During December 2015, the EPA took two actions related to the West Lake Landfill designed to abate what it termed as imminent and dangerous conditions at the landfill.
 The first involved installation by the PRPs of a non-combustible surface cover to protect against surface fires in areas where radiological materials are believed to have been disposed which was completed in 2018.
 The second action involved EPA's public statement that it will require the PRPs to construct a barrier wall in an adjacent landfill to prevent a subsurface fire from spreading to those areas of the West Lake Landfill where radiological materials are believed to have been disposed.
 At this time, Generation believes that the requirement to build a barrier wall is remote in light of other technologies that have been employed by the adjacent landfill owner.
-Finally, one of the other PRPs, the landfill owner and operator of the adjacent landfill, has indicated that it will be making a contribution claim against Cotter for costs that it has incurred to prevent the subsurface fire from spreading to not possess sufficient information to assess this claim and therefore are unable to estimate a range of loss, if any.
+Finally, one of the other PRPs, the landfill owner and operator of lhe adjacent landfill, has indicated that it will be making a contribution claim against Cotter for costs that it has incurred to prevent the subsurface fire from spreading to those areas of the West Lake Landfill where radiological materials are believed to have been disposed.
+At this time, Exelon and Generation do not possess sufficient information to assess this claim and therefore are unable to estimate a range of loss, if any.
 As such, no liability has been recorded for the potential contribution claim.
 It is reasonably possible, however, that resolution of this matter could have a material, unfavorable impact on Exelon's and Generation's financial statements.

-On August 8, 2011, Cotter was notified by the DOJ that Cotter is considered a PRP with respect to the government's clean-up costs for contamination attributable to low level radioactive residues at a former storage and reprocessing facility named Latty Avenue near St. Louis, Missouri.
+On August 8, 2011, Cotter was notified by the DOJ that Cotter is considered a PRP with respect to the government's clean-up costs for contamination attributable to low level radioactive residues at a former storage and reprocessing facility named Latty Avenue near St. Louis.
+Missouri.
 The Latty Avenue site is included in ComEd's indemnification responsibilities discussed above as part of the sale of Cotter.
 The radioactive residues had been generated initially in connection with the processing of uranium ores as part of the U.S. Government's Manhattan Project.
 Cotter purchased the residues in 1969 for initial processing at the Latty Avenue facility for the subsequent extraction of uranium and metals.
-In 1976, the NRC found that the Latty Avenue site had radiation levels exceeding NRC criteria for decontamination of land areas.
+In 1976, lhe NRC found that the Latty Avenue site had radiation levels exceeding NRC criteria for decontamination of land areas.
 Latty Avenue was investigated and remediated by the United States Army Corps of Engineers pursuant to funding under FUSRAP.
 The DOJ has not yet formally advised the PRPs of the amount that it is seeking, but it is believed to be approximately \$90 million from all PRPs.
-The DOJ and the PRPs agreed to toll the statute of limitations until August 2019 so that settlement discussions could proceed Generation has determined that a loss associated with this matter is probable under its indemnification agreement with Cotter and has recorded an estimated liability, which is included in the table above.
+The DOJ and the PRPs agreed lo toll lhe statute of limitations until August 2019 so that settlement discussions could proceed Generation has determined that a loss associated with this matter is probable under its indemnification agreement with Cotter and has recorded an estimated liability, which is included in the table above.